Uzbek, Northern in Russia

 What Are Their Needs?

 The Uzbeks in Russia have an opportunity to hear and respond to the gospel.
 Unfortunately, they are often at odds with the “Christian” Russians.
-Who will reach them for Christ?
+Who will reach out to them with the kindness and love of the one, true savior?

 Prayer Points